sanberia/BranchProject/README.md

 Run with "node index" and use port 5000.

-'/' prints Hello World !!! as a test and any '/<username>' should print the json data formatted as requested
+'/' prints Hello World !!! as a test and any '/username' should print the json data retrieved from github and formatted as requested

  Unit tests use Jest and can be run with npm test.